 7. The survey page will then be ready for the next employee, when using a shared device.

-Some advice in terms of anonymity:
+Some advice in terms of confidentiality:

 - You can consider bookmarking the video in the browser or pinning it to the desktop of the communal computer or tablet.